 "What will Bolivia do?"
 I say.

-She says, "I don't know what Bolivia will do," and I count out the wrong change for her and begin ringing up the next woman who looks like my sister who is also buying bottles water but is also buying eggs and butter and flour and canola oil, and I tell her about the water in Puget Sound and how the water in Puget Sound is killing all the killer whales, and Nicole is holding a finger over her mouth and indicating with her eyes something or someone directly behind me, and I realize that Mr. Binky is standing behind me.
+She says, "I don't know what Bolivia will do," and I count out the wrong change for her and begin ringing up the next woman who looks like my sister who is also buying bottles water but is also buying eggs and butter and flour and canola oil, and I tell her about the water in Puget Sound and how the water in Puget Sound is killing all the killer whales, and Nicole is holding a finger over her mouth and indicating with her eyes something or someone directly behind me, and I realize Mr. Binky is standing behind me.

-He apologizes to the woman who looks like my sister and tells me that nobody wants to hear about the water in Puget Sound.
+He apologizes to the woman who looks like my sister and tells me nobody wants to hear about the water in Puget Sound.

 "That's the problem," I say.